Communicative Sciences and Disorders (MS)

 2. taking individual foundational courses at another institution prior to beginning the graduate program at NYU and earning a C or better within the last 10 years.
 Once a student has started the program, they may not take courses at other institutions for transfer credit.

-3. taking foundational/prerequisite coursework through the Speech@NYU distance education modality at the start of your MS program at NYU and earning a C or better in each course
+3. taking foundational/prerequisite coursework through the Speech@NYU distance education modality at the start of your Master of Science program at NYU and earning a C or better in each course

 NYU Steinhardt’s graduate program will certify to ASHA that the requirements for clinical certification have been met.
 Thus, the faculty must be convinced that the courses taken elsewhere are equivalent in breadth, depth, and rigor to courses at NYU Steinhardt.